CoderGod123/Roblox_Crash_Detector/README.md

 🚨 Roblox Crash Monitor

-A lightweight Windows utility that automatically monitors Roblox log files and detects crash events in real time.
-When a crash is detected, it instantly sends a webhook notification with details such as timestamps, crash codes, and log context.
-Designed to run silently in the background with minimal resource usage.
+RobloxCrashMonitor is a lightweight Windows utility that automatically watches Roblox log files and detects crash events in real time.
+When a crash occurs, the monitor instantly sends a webhook notification containing timestamps, crash signatures, and surrounding log context.
+It runs silently in the background with minimal resource usage and requires zero user interaction once started.

 ✨ Features

 ✔ Real-time crash detection
-Continuously monitors Roblox's log directory and identifies crash signatures instantly.
+Continuously monitors Roblox’s log directory and identifies crash patterns as soon as they appear.

 ✔ Webhook notifications
-Automatically sends crash alerts to a Discord webhook (or any endpoint) with structured crash info.
+Automatically sends structured crash alerts to a Discord webhook (or any HTTP endpoint).

 ✔ Silent background operation
-No windows, no UI — runs cleanly and efficiently.
+Runs with no windows, no console, no UI — fully hidden.

 ✔ Auto-elevation
-Requests administrator permissions only if required (e.g., for protected directories).
+Requests administrator privileges only when required (e.g., protected directories or startup tasks).

 ✔ Open-source transparency
-Full Python source code included for easy review, modification, or rebuilding.
+Full Python source code included for easy review or modification.

 ✔ Customizable settings
-Adjustable scan interval, multiple monitored directories, and custom webhook URL.
+Configure webhook URL, scan speed, and monitored directories via config.json.

 🧰 Requirements

-This tool is fully standalone when running the .exe.
-No dependencies or Python installation required.
+Running the EXE requires nothing.
+No Python.
+No modules.
+No installers.

-To rebuild or modify the script using Python:
+To rebuild the project:

+Windows 10 or 11

 Python 3.9+

 PyInstaller

-Windows OS (tested on Windows 10 & 11)

 📦 ZIP Package Contents

-When you download CrashMonitor.zip, you will see:
+When you download CrashMonitor.zip, it contains:

-CrashMonitor.zip
+CrashMonitor/
 │
-├─ config.example.json     ← Template config file (rename to config.json)
+├─ config.example.json      ← Template config (rename to config.json)
-├─ CrashMonitor.exe        ← Main program — run this
+├─ CrashMonitor.exe         ← Main program (run this)
-├─ CrashMonitor.spec       ← PyInstaller build metadata (ignore)
+├─ CrashMonitor.spec        ← PyInstaller metadata (ignore)
-└─ RobloxCrashMonitor.py   ← Full Python source code
+└─ RobloxCrashMonitor.py    ← Full readable Python source

 🚀 How to Install & Run
-1. Download the ZIP
+1️⃣ Download the ZIP

-Go to the Releases page and download:
+Go to the Releases section and download:

 CrashMonitor.zip

-2. Extract the ZIP anywhere
+2️⃣ Extract the ZIP

-Example:
+Example location:

 C:\Users\YourName\Desktop\CrashMonitor\

-3. Configure (Required)
+3️⃣ Configure (Required)

 Rename:

 config.example.json  →  config.json

-Then edit config.json:
+Open config.json and edit:

 {
     "webhook_url": "YOUR_WEBHOOK_URL_HERE",